Synchronization and Hopf Bifurcation in Stuart--Landau Networks: Abstract

 \section{Abstract}

 The Kuramoto model has shaped our understanding of synchronization in complex systems, yet its phase-only formulation neglects amplitude dynamics that are intrinsic to many oscillatory networks.
-In this work, we revisit Kuramoto-type synchronization through networks of Stuart--Landau oscillators, which arise as the universal normal form near a Hopf bifurcation.
+In this work, we revisit Kuramoto-type synchronization through networks of Stuart–Landau oscillators, which arise as the universal normal form near a Hopf bifurcation.
 For identical natural frequencies, we analyze synchronization in two complementary regimes.
-Away from criticality, we establish topology-robust complete synchronization for general connected networks under explicit sufficient conditions that preclude amplitude death.
-At criticality, we exploit network symmetries to analyze the onset of collective oscillations via Hopf bifurcation theory, demonstrating the emergence of synchronized periodic states in ring-symmetric networks.
-Our results clarify how amplitude dynamics enrich the structure of synchronized states and provide a bridge between classical Kuramoto synchronization and amplitude-inclusive models in complex networks.
+Away from criticality, we establish exponential complete synchronization on arbitrary finite connected undirected networks under explicit sufficient conditions on the parameters and initial data that prevent amplitude death.
+For ring networks, we identify an exact branch of synchronous periodic solutions arising from a supercritical Hopf bifurcation and use block-circulant Fourier analysis to determine the critical parameter values and multiplicities of the non-synchronous modes.
+For $N=7$ and $s=2$, a center-manifold reduction yields cubic amplitude equations for paired critical modes, identifying exact single-mode rotating-wave solutions and a standing-wave pattern at cubic order.
+Numerical simulations compare the dynamics restricted to the rotating-wave invariant subspaces with direct simulations of the full network.